Ever wondered how Austin Rover ended up with its iconic green and blue chevrons?

-The merger of the Austin Motor Company and the Nuffield Group resulted in the creation of the British Motor Corporation Ltd and its jingoistic red, white and blue rosette.
+The merger of the Austin Motor Company and the Nuffield Group resulted in the creation of the British Motor Corporation Limited (BMC) and its jingoistic red, white and blue rosette.

 By the 1960s, BMC was consistently using the following logotypes for each of its passenger car brands, including the newly-launched Vanden Plas marque.
-Those used for the former Nuffield marques are all-but-indentical to relevant companies’ pre-merger insignia, but the traditional Austin script had been adandoned in favour of the former Nuffield typeface – a clear indication as to which of the BMC partners had the upper hand at this point.
+Those used for the former Nuffield marques are all but indentical to the relevant companies’ pre-merger insignia, but the traditional Austin script had been adandoned in favour of the former Nuffield typeface – a clear indication as to which of the BMC partners had the upper hand at this point.

 Leyland Motor Corporation, 1963

-The Leyland Motor Corporation was established in February 1963, following a period of fierce acquisition by commercial vehicle manufacturer Leyland Motors Ltd, with the group taking over Standard-Triumph Ltd in 1961 and Associated Commercial Vehicles (which included AEC, Maudsley and Thornycroft) in 1962.
+The Leyland Motor Corporation was established in February 1963, following a period of fierce acquisition by commercial vehicle manufacturer Leyland Motors Limited, with the group taking over Standard-Triumph Limited in 1961 and Associated Commercial Vehicles (which included AEC, Maudsley and Thornycroft) in 1962.

 The Leyland roundel made its first appearance in 1964.
 Colloquially referred to as the ‘catherine wheel’ or ‘flying plughole’, it initially featured an inner ring holding an italicized, sans serif, capital L – somewhat redolent of today’s Lexus symbol.

 LMC’s sole car division, Standard-Triumph International, was still being represented by the following logo at this stage: